Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Experimental Work and Results

 In the vessel distance-estimation task, where the MAE will be calculated on data subsets with different distance thresholds, we will also normalize the MAE by these distance thresholds ($\distanceThr \in \distanceThrSet$), to get a relative estimation of the error, as compared with this distance threshold: $rMAE = \nobreak \frac{MAE}{\distanceThr}$.

-To compare the results between the two ML approaches, we will quantify the uncertainty of our performance metrics using a non-parametric bootstrap procedure~\cite{efron1994introduction} (adapted to our $k$-fold cross-validation strategy) that has been further validated by subsequent works on bootstrap methods in ML~\cite{goo2024confidence, shabbir2024estimation}.
+To compare the results between the two ML approaches, we will quantify the uncertainty of our performance metrics calculating confidence intervals using a non-parametric bootstrap procedure~\cite{efron1994introduction} (adapted to our $k$-fold cross-validation strategy) that has been further validated by subsequent works on bootstrap methods in ML~\cite{goo2024confidence, shabbir2024estimation}.
+Briefly, confidence intervals were obtained by resampling held-out daily confusion matrices, whereas regression intervals were obtained by resampling pooled held-out residuals/predictions.
+Additional details are provided in the \href{https://geintra-uah.org/psi/index.html#bootstrap}{supplementary material Web page}.